Azure/azure-iot-sdks/c/doc/devbox_setup.md

 - Clone the latest version of this repository to your local machine.
 Use the **master** branch to ensure you fetch the latest release version.

+### Preparing Azure Shared Utility

+ 1. Clone the [azure-c-shared-utility](https://github.com/Azure/azure-c-shared-utility.git) in a structure like below:

+	\| ...

+	\|\-\-\- azure-c-shared-utility

+	\|\-\-\- azure-iot-sdk

+ 2. On Windows run the build script azure-c-shared-utility/c/build_all/Windows/build.cmd On Linux run the build script azure-c-shared-utility/c/build_all/Linux/build.sh

 ### Preparing Qpid Proton libraries in Windows

 The AMQP samples require the Qpid Proton-C library.
 There are two alternative ways to obtain the library-- via NuGet (recommended) or by downloading the source from GitHub and building it yourself.